-We encourage parents to discuss any concerns they may have with Headteacher, Deputy Headteacher, Class Teacher or Pastoral Manager and we encourage parental feedback to the school on safeguarding concerns.
-We make parents aware of our policy via newsletters and parents are informed that this policy and others are displayed on the school website.
-Posters and displays also ensure that Safeguarding has a high profile within the school community
+We encourage parents to discuss any concerns they may have with Headteacher, Deputy Headteacher, class teacher or Pastoral Manager and we encourage parental feedback to the school on safeguarding concerns.
+We make parents aware of our policy through the school newsletter and parents know that this policy and others are accessible at all times via the school website.
+Posters and displays also ensure that Safeguarding has a high profile within the whole school community.

-We keep parents up to date with our safeguarding curriculum by regular updates in the school newsletter, open days, welcome meetings and specific events eg parents' meeting regarding trips.
+We keep parents up to date with our safeguarding curriculum by regular updates in the school newsletter, open days, welcome meetings and specific events e.g. trip meetings.